Sophie Turner Of ‘Game Of Thrones’ Shows She’s Not A Fan Of President Trump

 There have also been a few celebrities who have been open about their support of President Trump, including actor Jon Voight, who was a big supporter throughout the campaign.
 During the campaign, Voight was also critical of De Niro, who starred alongside him in the 1995 film Heat, for making anti-Trump remarks.
 After the election, he also criticized celebrities such as Shia Labeouf and Miley Cyrus, who had participated in anti-Trump events.

-Other celebrities, such as Nicole Kidman and more recently Mathew McConaughey, have spoke of putting differences aside and supporting the President for the good of the country.
-According to Vulture, McConaughey recently said in an interview with BBC One, that “it’s time for [Hollywood] to embrace and shake hands with [Donald Trump being president] and be constructive with him over the next for years.”
+Other celebrities, such as Nicole Kidman and more recently Mathew McConaughey, have spoken of putting differences aside and supporting the President for the good of the country.
+According to Vulture, McConaughey recently said in an interview with BBC One, that “it’s time for [Hollywood] to embrace and shake hands with [Donald Trump being president] and be constructive with him over the next four years.”

 In Game of Thrones, Sophie Tuner’s character was last seen reunited with her adopted half-brother/cousin, Jon Snow, for the first time since Season 1.
 After the defeat of Ramsay Bolton, Sansa’s ex-husband, the Starks now rule Winterfell and The North once again.